UmutG/TURN-Docker-Simulation/README.md

 Please commit or report any improvement or bug.

 **Installation:**
 Download .env and docker-compose.yaml files in the same directory.
-Run the following command:
+Go to that directory and run the following command:

 ```
 docker-compose --env-file .env up